-Training is performed for new operations staff when significant changes are made to procedures/work instructions or when system modifications are implemented.
+Training is performed for operations staff when significant changes are made to procedures/work instructions or when system modifications are implemented.
 General training requirements regarding health and safety and PGDP requirements for work on-site are listed in CP2-ER-0067, Health and Safety Plan for the Paducah Plumes Operations and C-613 Sediment Basin, Paducah, Kentucky (HASP).
-This document can be found on the Public Documents website (https://pubdocs.pad.pppo.gov/).
+This document can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).
+In addition to the training requirement contained in the HASP, operations staff must complete an on-the-job training curriculum in which they are supervised by experienced operation staff on how to implement operations and maintenance in accordance with the O&M Plan and associated pump-and-treat plans and procedures.